keegancsmith/sqlf/README.md

 // Output: SELECT name FROM product WHERE id IN (SELECT product_id FROM order_item WHERE quantity > $1) AND (name LIKE $2 OR name LIKE $3 OR name LIKE $4)
 // [100 %apple% %orange% %coffee%]
 ```

-Notice that you can pass the output of `sqlf.Sprintf` as input to itself.
-It
-will return a flattened query string, while preserving the correct variable
-binding.

 See https://godoc.org/github.com/keegancsmith/sqlf for more information.